 There are plenty of different methods for inverting negatives in Lightroom or Photoshop (or in many other image editing packages).

 My recommendation is to use a Lightroom plugin called “Negative Lab Pro”.

-I’ve no affiliation with the software, it’s just what I personally use and have grown very confident in its ability to create inverted images that I like.
+I have personally grown very confident in its evolving ability to create inverted images that I like.
 All of the sample images on this page are converted using Negative Lab Pro.